SamLab17/SSH_Workshop/SSH.md

 ## SSH Command

-Firstly, open your Mac's terminal.
+Firstly, open your terminal application of choice.
 You should be at a shell prompt that looks something like this:

 ![Empty Terminal](Images/Terminal0.png)